-GründerWerkstatt is a core element in the first part of the Bachelor program in Business Economics and obligatory for all second semester students.
-Students of Philosophy, Politics & Economics and Family Business Management may also attend this start-up workshop as an elective course.
+GründerWerkstatt is a core element in the first part of the Bachelor programme in Business Economics and obligatory for all second semester students.
+Students of all UW/H faculties and degree programmes may also attend this start-up workshop as an elective course.

 From the very beginning Witten students are autonomous in organizing their studies.
 We support their entrepreneurial initiative with this prize-winning start-up workshop, where they learn to develop and implement business ideas and marketable concepts.
-They are free to think and act as entrepreneurs.
-They organize themselves, define targets, and plan and realize strategies.
-Experienced managers, founders, investors, consultants and UW/H lecturers give valuable advice and accompany the resulting start-ups during and beyond the course.
+They are free to think and act as entrepreneurs; they organize themselves, define targets, plan and realize strategies.
+Experienced managers, founders, investors, consultants and lecturers give valuable advice and accompany the budding start-ups during and beyond the course.
 This hands-on experience is excellent preparation for business practice and a necessary complement to theoretical studies.

 What entrepreneurs really need in addition to unconventional concepts are character, enthusiasm, originality, curiosity, creativity, intuition and verve.
-You will not find any of these aspects in the curricula of conventional business schools – but at Witten/Herdecke they are part of the philosophy.
+All this is part of the Witten/Herdecke philosophy.

-The experience won in our GründerWerkstatt is fed back into regular reflexion units and seminars for discussion and analysis; the result is a comprehensive integration of theory and practice with progressive learning effects.
-In this innovative teaching concept students learn much about entrepreneurship through the analysis of personal experience.
+The experience won in our GründerWerkstatt is fed back into regular reflection units and seminars for discussion and evaluation: In this innovative teaching concept students learn much about entrepreneurship through the analysis of personal experience.

-Upon completion of the GründerWerkstatt we offer students to arrange a meeting with potential investors to whom they may present their business ideas.
+To students who have successfully completed this course we offer to arrange a meeting with potential investors to whom they may present their business ideas.